vinhnx/VT.ai/README.md

 ## Features

+- Clean and fast front-end by [Chainlit](https://github.com/Chainlit/chainlit)
--   Select an LLM model from a list of available models (OpenAI, Anthropic, Google, and more)
+-   Select an LLM model from a list of available models (OpenAI, Anthropic, Google, and more).
+Using [LiteLLM](https://github.com/BerriAI/litellm) for  uniyfin LLMs Input/Output Format.
 -   Upload files (text, images) for multi-modal processing
 -   Stream responses from the LLM in real-time
 -   Update settings (model, temperature, top-p, etc.) during the chat session
--   Dynamic conversation routing using SemanticRouter for accurate modality selection
+-   Dynamic conversation routing using [SemanticRouter](https://github.com/aurelio-labs/semantic-router) for accurate modality selection
 -   Multi-modal input/output integration (text, images)

 ## Installation